Crafted by The Atlantic’s marketing team and paid for by

 Re:think Original / Hewlett Packard Enterprise

 AN ORIGINAL FILM

-An exascale supercomputer would represent a massive leap forward in high-performance computing and usher in a new era of possibilities for computer modeling and simulation.
-With the ability to run a quintillion calculations per second—that’s a one with eighteen zeros after it—the implications of an exascale computer would touch nearly every facet of our lives.
+An exascale supercomputer will be a massive leap forward in high-performance computing and usher in a new era of possibilities for computer modeling, simulation and artificial intelligence.
+With the ability to run a quintillion calculations per second – that’s a one with eighteen zeros after it – the implications of an exascale computer would touch nearly every facet of our lives.

 October 18 (10^18) will mark the first annual “Exascale Day,” where the world will celebrate scientists and researchers who make breakthrough discoveries with the help of some the fastest supercomputers in the world.
 Tune into the official Exascale Day webcast to learn how the Exascale Era will change the face of computational science.
 The panelists will be from the US Department of Energy’s Exascale Computing project, three DOE laboratories, and Cray.